depenguin-me/depenguin-run/README.md

 ### 2. Connect via SSH
 Wait up to 5 minutes and connect via SSH:
 ```
-ssh -p 1022 root@your-host-ip
+ssh -p 1022 mfsbsd@your-host-ip
 ```

-In case it's needed, the username is root and password mfsroot
+This is a secured-by-ssh-key installer.
+The username is mfsbsd and you can sudo su - to root without a password.
+You cannot login as root.

 ### 3. Install FreeBSD-13.1
 The environment includes base.txz and kernel.txz needed for FreeBSD install.